opstic/gdclone/README.md

 Esc to pause the player.

-U to (un)link the camera from the simulated player.
+U to (un)lock the camera from the simulated player.

 L to (de)activate player and camera line rendering.